The Role of Print in a Digital World: Why Tangible Materials Still Matter

 Reading Experience:

-The tactile experience of holding a physical book and turning its pages can create a deeper connection with the content and provide a more immersive reading experience compared to ebooks.
+The tactile experience of holding a physical book and turning its pages can create a deeper connection with the content and provide a more immersive reading experience than ebooks.
 Additionally, some readers find it easier to remember the content when they can physically flip through the pages, enhancing comprehension and retention.

 No Dependency on Devices: